 What is the Canada Periodical Fund?

 The Canada Periodical Fund is a subsidy program for community newspapers and magazines that was launched in April 2010.
 The total funding envelope for the program is $75.5 million, which is the combined total of the two programs that it replaced.
-Under the new program there will be new eligibility criteria, funding formulas, and funding opportunities for periodical publishers.
+Under the new program, there are three components:

-The Canada Periodical Fund replaced the Publications Assistance Program (PAP), a postal subsidy program provided by the Department of Canadian Heritage to eligible Canadian magazines and non-daily newspapers mailed in Canada for delivery in Canada.
+The Canada Periodical Fund replaced the Publications Assistance Program (PAP), a postal subsidy program provided to eligible Canadian magazines and non-daily newspapers mailed in Canada for delivery in Canada.
 The aim of the program was to ensure Canadians throughout Canada have access to magazines and non-daily newspapers from across the country.
 In 2008-2009, the program provided support to over 1130 publications circulating over 200 million copies.

 Why was the Publications Assistance Program replaced?

 In 2008, Canadian Heritage held consultations with stakeholders about redesigning its funding programs for the periodical industry, namely, the Publications Assistance Program and the Canada Magazine Fund.

 The consultation process unearthed a number of concerns about the programs and suggestions for change.
 After reviewing their findings, Canadian Heritage decided to merge the two programs into the Canada Periodical Fund and to redefine the rules governing the program.